 There can be a sense of achievement that comes with eating fruit and veg that was grown by your own hard work.
-Independent websites such as Love The Garden, Golightly Gardens, and large retailers such as Homebase can help you get started with growing your own greens.
+Independent websites such as Love The Garden and Golightly Gardens can help you get started with growing your own greens.

 A surprising amount of CO2 goes into bringing your favourite fruit and veg to the local supermarket, so cut out the middle man and dig for victory!

 According to What Price, the average car will emit 2.6 tonnes of carbon emissions per year (provided it covers 10,000 miles within that time, as many do).
 Not to mention that petrol and diesel can fluctuate from time to time.